 Used in a Omake to Ichigo and Uryuu when Orihime and Rangiku want them to test a boiling purple thing.
 Ichigo also seemed to get restrained a lot in the beginning of the series.

-In the Bount arc, Ishida was whacked with the Distress Ball and ended up this way.
+In the Filler Bount arc, Ishida was whacked with the Distress Ball due to his temporary power drain and ended up this way.

 LittleKuriboh even saw fit to put together a montage of a few scenes in which he was kidnapped.